 Death and burial ground of Speck, Hermann Ritter von.

 of Artillery with effect from 01-06-1940.
-Hermann Ritter von Speck was buried in a field grave in Pont-sur-Yonne.
+General Hermann Ritter von Speck

-In 2010, Jay Nordlinger spoke with von Speck’s daughter, who claimed that the General deliberately sought death in battle: “According to his daughter, he wanted to die, and arranged to die.
+In 2010, Jay Nordlinger spoke with von Speck’s daughter, who claimed that the General deliberately sought death in battle “According to his daughter, he wanted to die, and arranged to die.
 He felt he could not break his oath to the army — he could not desert.
 And his Catholic faith prevented him from committing suicide — suicide straight out, you might say.
 So, he put himself in the line of fire.
 In his dying words, he did not say, ‘Give my love to my family’, or anything like that.
 He said, ‘It had to be this way’.”